RyanLHicks/microsoft_contoso_sql/README.md

 ## 🎯Analysis Approach
 ### 1. **Segmentation Analysis**
-During this analysis I am going to break down how the different segments of contoso's consumer base impacts the revenue for the company.
-It has been divided into three groups conisting of: high-value customers, who are greater than the 75th percentile in purchasing, medium-value customers who are in between the 25th and 75th percentile in purchasing and finally low-value customers, who are less than the 25th percentile in purchasing.
-This allows us to see the numerical value associated with each group to make business decisions.
+During this analysis I am going to break down how the different segments of Contoso’s consumer base impact on the revenue for the company.
+It has been divided into three groups consisting of: high-value customers, who are greater than the 75th percentile in purchasing, medium-value customers who are in between the 25th and 75th percentile in purchasing and finally low-value customers, who are less than the 25th percentile in purchasing.
+This allows us to see the numerical value associated with each purchasing group and how they affect our total revenue.
 This also shows insights into which customer segments are impacting our business positively and which one's need more targeting for increased revenue growth.

 #### ⚙️After running this query:
 ```